 University of Victoria | Student Housing & Dining

-Introba is providing mechanical engineering and energy modeling services for the University of Victoria’s Student Housing and Dining facilities in Victoria, BC, Canada.
+We provided mechanical engineering and energy modeling services for the University of Victoria’s Student Housing and Dining facilities in Victoria, BC, Canada.

-The team is supporting the contractors to deliver the project to comply with onerous passive house construction methods and implement cutting edge mechanical systems including central refrigeration heat recovery system, air source heat pumps for generating domestic hot water, kitchen exhaust heat recovery system and optimized passive design strategies.
-The project also incorporated mechanical systems catering for the special ceremony essential to the indigenous group which has historical relationship with the university.
-The project targeted Passive House and LEED Gold certification, with the first phase slated for completion in 2022.
+Our team supported the contractors in delivering the project to comply with onerous Passive House construction methods and implement cutting-edge mechanical systems including a central refrigeration heat recovery system, air source heat pumps for generating domestic hot water, kitchen exhaust heat recovery system, and optimized passive design strategies.

 Sustainability